bjerrep/obsoleta/README.md

     │   └── obsoleta.key
     └── build_x86_64/
         └── obsoleta.key

 So compared to the slot version above there will now have to be multiple key files, one in each build directory, where all are referring to the same package file.
 The only difference to the slot section above is that the base key is now called "multislot" rather than just "slot" in the package file.

+### Blacklisting and skipping

+There are three ways to tell obsoleta to ignore a directory (and any subdirectories) even if there are otherwise valid obsoleta files present.

+The simplest one is to add a 'obsoleta.skip' file in any directories that should be ignored.

+Alternatively to what might end up as littering skip files throughout the filestructure there is a 'blacklist_paths' entry in the configuration file and a --blacklist_path command line argument.
+They are joined to one list and are both used.

+### Search depth

+The default recursive scan depth relative to the specified root directories are 1.
+It can be changed on the command line with --depth and/or it can be defined in the configuration file with a "depth" entry.
+A command line depth number overrules any configuration depth number.

 ## Build support